B. R. Ambedkar: India's Constitution

 Ambedkar had openly shared his concern in the Constituent Assembly that country might lose both its Constitution and its democratic freedoms in the future.
 He believed that the lack of a strong democratic tradition, the widespread presence of ‘bhakti’ or political ‘hero worship’ and the large gap between the republican promises of the Constitution and socio-economic inequality, made this a distinct and ever-present possibility.
+He was among the principal voices in the Constituent Assembly opposing the constitutional inclusion of the term "Socialist" to the preamble.